nfdi4plants/nfdi4plants.knowledgebase/src/docs/guides/ARC-ServicePlatforms.md

   - within one ARC
   - across ARCs covering routine measurements

-## Publication
+## Data publication

-At some point you or your clients will want to publish the project
+At some point you or your client want to publish the project

+There are two options
+1. Publish a snapshot of your ARC repository and get a DOI (coming soon)
+2. Publish the dataset at a [domain-specific repository](./../fundamentals/PublicDataRepositories.md), established for your platform's type of assay
+  :bulb: We are working on converters to read and reshape the relevant data and metadata of your ARC into a format accepted by the public repositories

-:warning: Both these routines are work in progress.
+:warning: Both these routines are work in progress!

 ## Meet your clients in an ARC

 ![](ARC-ServicePlatforms-images/servicePlatform-Timeline.drawio.png)